 - Obey trail closures.
 Mount Indefatigable and Lyautey Trail are closed due to grizzlies in the area.

 |Heading back to the car on the lower trail|

 The Point is a fantastic backcountry campground for newbies and families alike.
-With its beautiful location, short hike in, and frontcountry amenities (fire pits and picnic tables), it makes for an easy transition to backpacking.
+With its beautiful location, short hike in, it makes for an easy transition to backpacking.
 Give it a visit and let me know how your trip went!